Imposter Syndrome: Is “Fake It Till You Make It” Really the Best Approach?

 7 in 10 people have reported feeling imposter syndrome at some point in their lives.
 Even the most seemingly successful women out there have experienced it, including Tina Fey, Natalie Portman, and Sheryl Sandberg.

 Whether it’s facing your fears, getting a promotion, or starting your own freelance business, imposter syndrome is always there, reeling its ugly head.
-But that doesn’t mean that you have to let it control you, “fake it til you make it,” or even let it affect the decisions you make.
+But that doesn’t mean that you have to let it control you, “fake it till you make it,” or even let it affect the decisions you make.

 You can face imposter syndrome head-on, just like I did.